Oarsman Capital Inc. Acquires New Stake in Coterra Energy Inc. (NYSE:CTRA)

 Wall Street Analysts Forecast Growth

 Several equities research analysts have commented on the stock.
 Raymond James boosted their price target on shares of Coterra Energy from $31.00 to $42.00 and gave the stock an “outperform” rating in a research report on Monday, April 25th.
-Piper Sandler dropped their target price on shares of Coterra Energy from $34.00 to $33.00 and set a “neutral” rating on the stock in a report on Friday, July 22nd.
-Credit Suisse Group upped their target price on shares of Coterra Energy from $30.00 to $35.00 and gave the company a “neutral” rating in a report on Monday, June 13th.
+Barclays dropped their target price on shares of Coterra Energy from $41.00 to $37.00 and set an “equal weight” rating on the stock in a report on Tuesday, July 12th.
 MKM Partners reaffirmed a “neutral” rating and issued a $26.00 target price on shares of Coterra Energy in a report on Wednesday, July 20th.
+Susquehanna Bancshares cut shares of Coterra Energy from a “positive” rating to a “neutral” rating and upped their target price for the company from $26.00 to $32.00 in a report on Monday, April 25th.
 Finally, Mizuho upped their target price on shares of Coterra Energy from $40.00 to $43.00 and gave the company a “buy” rating in a report on Thursday.
 One research analyst has rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the stock.
 Based on data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $33.27.

 Insider Activity at Coterra Energy